-The menstrual cup supports our periods while supporting an eco-friendly, waste-free and sustainable lifestyle.
+The menstrual cup supports our periods while supporting an eco-friendly, waste-free, sustainable lifestyle.
 The question is, why wouldn’t we make the switch?
 Since buying my diva cup over four years ago, I am proud to say that I have not used a single pad or tampon.
 It is one small way to make a considerable change that supports the planet at a much-needed time.
-Check out our previous blogs if you’re interested in other ways to reduce your plastic consumption.
+Check out our previous blogs if you’re interested in other ways to reduce plastic consumption.
 [LINK: a blog about plastic-free life]

 Using a diva cup saves time, money and space.
 Think about travelling and constantly worrying about forgetting your box of tampons and pads.
-Think about all the area it takes up.
+Think about all the areas it takes up.
 You can carry the cup inside your body when anticipating your period so you are well prepared while travelling, or you can easily fit it in your purse.

 The cup saves you time as well.
 With fewer visits to the pharmacy and local stores and the cup absorbing your flow, you won’t need to account for multiple changes.

 Pads and tampons are often filled with toxins and chemicals harmful to our health and overall well-being.
 Tampons especially can cause Toxic Shock Syndrome (TSS) and can stick to the vaginal walls, causing dryness and even abrasion.
 The cup, however, is made from medical silicone, which is entirely safe and healthy to use.
 It supports the body’s natural flow and is completely worry-free.